Skip to main content

 Meanwhile, Florida’s geographic advantages have made it a hub for shipping and logistics to serve North and South America.
 And the state invests billions into infrastructure initiatives like ports and airports to enable trade.
 The healthy business ecosystem provides a wealth of partnership and growth opportunities across sectors.

-Why Are Businesses Moving to Florida?
+Why Are Companies Moving to Florida?

 As the benefits reveal, plenty of compelling reasons drive companies to relocate their headquarters and operations to Florida.
 Here are some of the top factors attracting businesses: